cs50nestm/web/html/README.md

 </html>
 ```

-Working in your [codespace](https://code.cs50.io) you will start by typing this code into a file called `mypage.html`.
+Working in your [codespace](https://code.cs50.io) you will start by typing this code into a file called `index.html`.
+But first create your directories.

 If you haven't yet created a new directory for this unit, create one called `unit3` or whatever you prefer, then `cd` into it.